-Lewis A. Eakins, PhD, CPP has over 40 years of law enforcement, private investigations, security consulting, and emergency management experience.
-He is currently the Chief Security Officer & Director of Public Safety at Idaho State University with overall responsibilities for patrol operations, the dispatch center, emergency management, CCTV & card access systems, and parking enforcement at campuses located in Pocatello, Meridian (Boise), and Idaho Falls.
+Lewis A. Eakins, PhD, CPP has over 35 years of law enforcement, public safety, and emergency management experience.
+He is currently the Vice President for Public Safety and Emergency Preparedness (PSEP) at Ivy Tech Community College - Systems Office located in Indianapolis, IN.
+He was formerly the Chief Security Officer & Director of Public Safety at Idaho State University

 Lewis is a sought after presenter at national and international conferences on the topics of public safety leadership, active shooter survival, emergency management, and academic continuity.
-He consults and conducts training for the U.S. Department of Justice and the U.S. Department of Education.
+He consults and conducts training for the U.S. Department of Justice (Technical Training Institute) and the U.S. Department of Education (REMS TA Center).
 He also serves as a Lead Technical Peer Reviewer on federal grant applications focused on firearm violence, body-worn cameras, and campus resilience.

 Lewis has held leadership positions in national and regional organizations.
-He currently serves as the chairperson of the Education & Learning Committee for the International Association of Campus Law Enforcement Administrators (IACLEA), and as a member of IACLEA's Strategic Planning Team.
-He spoke at the 2014 IACLEA annual training conference in Montreal, Canada on the topic of "Oakwood University: Transitioning from Non-sworn To Sworn," and at the 2016 annual training conference in Phoenix, Arizona on the topic "Public Safety Leadership: A Convergence of Several Styles."
+He currently serves as an IACLEA Director-at-Large, and formerly served as the chairperson of the Education and Learning Committee, and as a member of IACLEA's Strategic Planning Team.
+He spoke at the 2014 IACLEA annual training conference in Montreal, Canada on the topic of "Oakwood University: Transitioning from Non-sworn To Sworn," at the 2016 conference in Phoenix, Arizona on the topic "Public Safety Leadership: A Convergence of Several Styles," and at the 2022 conference in Las Vegas on the topic "How To Make Bias Training More Palatable."

 Lewis is board certified (CPP) in Security Management by ASIS International as well as being certified by FEMA as a Professional Continuity Practitioner (PCP).
 He has attended numerous law enforcement, executive development, and emergency management training courses.
 He is a 2015 graduate of FEMA’s National Emergency Management Executive Academy Cohort III.